FelixPriori/nexter/README.md

 # Advanced CSS Course | Nexter | Grid

-This is the code for the Natours project of the [Advanced CSS and Sass](https://nventive.udemy.com/course/advanced-css-and-sass) course on udemy.
+This is the code for the Nexter project of the [Advanced CSS and Sass](https://nventive.udemy.com/course/advanced-css-and-sass) course on udemy.

 ## To start project: